The Iron Island Museum

 Please email us if your party is greater than 10 people

-email Lorraine at ramoneschick@gmail.com to schedule, be prepared to provide your full names, phone number and dates you are interested in.
+Then email Lorraine at ramoneschick@gmail.com to schedule, be prepared to provide full names of everyone attending, a contact phone number and dates you are interested in.

 Waivers must be signed by all in attendance on the night you come in.